 The second part of the joint application policy is for couples who are not legally married, or people who apply with a friend.
 Assuming both candidates pass the initial interview stage, it’s possible to secure separate jobs and apartments in the same city or region.
 To be clear, the Education Offices will not offer shared accommodations to friends or couples.

 Worth mentioning: The Education Offices will only go out of their way to accommodate a small number of non-married joint applicants each semester.
 As a result, it’s best for friends and couples to begin the application process early.

-Private schools in Korea don’t have a coordinated policy for couples and friends; however, it’s becoming increasingly difficult to coordinate joint applicants in this sector because most schools tend to view joint applicants as a potential risk.
-Many private schools are reluctant to offer shared housing and jobs at the same school because they’re worried that if one person doesn’t like the job, country, culture, gets sick, etc. and decides to leave early then chances are the other person will leave early as well thus leaving the school with the burden of replacing 2 teachers in the middle of the semester instead of one.
+Private schools don’t have a coordinated policy for couples and friends (it’s at the discretion of individual schools to accommodate joints applicants).
+It’s fair to say a large portion of private schools are reluctant to offer shared housing and jobs to friends and couples.
+Reason being is because of the added risk involved.
+For example, if one person doesn’t like the job, country, culture, gets sick, has a family emergency back home, etc. and decides to leave early, there’s a strong chance the other person will leave early as well, leaving the school with the burden of replacing 2 teachers in the middle of the semester instead of one.